-In addition to being Mexico’s most beautiful city and having a fascinating history, Guanajuato, Mexico is a cultural mecca, with 15 museums, three major theaters, five major plazas, five temples that range from Baroque to a fine example of New Spain’s Churrigueresca architecture style, and a schedule of festivals and special events that rivals any of the world’s great cities.
+In addition to being Mexico’s most beautiful city and having a fascinating history, Guanajuato, Mexico is a cultural mecca.
+The city offers 15 museums, three major theaters, five major plazas, and five temples that display architectural styles ranging from Baroque to the New Spain Churrigueresca.
+Guanajuato also offers a schedule of festivals and special events that rivals any of the world’s great cities.

-Once again, time constraints made it impossible to visit all the museums.
-Since Guanajuato was the birthplace of the famous Mexican artist Diego Rivera, the Museo Casa Diego Rivera would have undoubtedly been a good choice.
+Guanajuato’s wealth of cultural offerings meant I couldn’t possibly see everything.
+But what to see and what to bypass?
+Since this city was the birthplace of the famous Mexican artist Diego Rivera, the Museo Casa Diego Rivera would have undoubtedly been a good choice.
 Then again, both the Regional Museum of Guanajuato’s Alhondiga dde Granaditas, site of the battle that launched the Mexican Independence movement, and the Museum of the City of Guanajuato were worthy sites.
-In the end, with so many possibilities, I decided to concentrate the two quirkiest museums in town, the Museo de las Momias and the Museo Iconografico del Quijote.
+In the end, with so many possibilities, I decided to see the Guanajuato mummies at the Museo de las Momias and the Museo Iconografico del Quijote.

 The Museo de las Momias (Mummy Museum) is a macabre exposition of mummified bodies that have been exhumed from city graveyards.
 The collection of 111 bodies of mummified women, men and children in were exhumed from Santa Paula Municipal Cemetery between 1865 and 1989.
 The corpses are so well preserved that the hair remains on their head and the clothes in which they were buried are almost totally unaffected by decay.
 While fascinating, the extent of the preservation also has a horrifying side; many of the corpses were victims of the black plague, which often resulted in a coma that doctors misdiagnosed as death, and “scream” expressions on some of the mummified faces prove that they were buried alive.